What is a self-sourced internship?

 If you are studying the Bachelor of Laws or Juris Doctor degree, you have the option of sourcing your own internship in a legal environment.
-You are able to obtain placements in a variety of environments including private practice law firms, community legal centres, legal teams in consultancy firms, in-house counsel teams, courts, government departments, with barristers and mediators and offering research assistance to legal academics.
+Your placement can be in a private practice law firm, community legal centre, consultancy firm legal team, in-house counsel team, court, government department, with barristers and mediators or offering research assistance to legal academics.

 - placements must be at least 100 hours and cannot exceed 200 hours.

 Who can apply?